projectcalico/calico/master/reference/node/configuration.md

 > and all of the IP selection options (IP, IP6, IP_AUTODETECTION_METHOD, IP6_AUTODETECTION_METHOD).
 >
 {: .alert .alert-info}

+### Node name determination

+The `{{site.nodecontainer}}` must know the name of the node on which it is running.
+The node name is used to retrieve the [Node resource](../calicoctl/resources/node) configured for this node if it exists, or to create a new node resource representing the node if it does not.
+It is also used to associate the node with per-node [BGP configuration](../calicoctl/resources/bgpconfig), [felix configuration](../calicoctl/resources/felixconfig), and endpoints.

+When launched, the `{{side.nodecontainer}}` container sets the node name according to the following order of precedence:

+1. The value specified in the `NODENAME` environment variable, if set.
+1. The value specified in `/var/lib/calico/nodename`, if it exists.
+1. The value specified in the `HOSTNAME` environment variable, if set.
+1. The hostname as returned by the operating system, converted to lowercase.

+Once the node has determined its name, the value will be cached in `/var/lib/calico/nodename` for future use.

+For example, if given the following conditions:

+- `NODENAME=""`
+- `/var/lib/calico/nodename` does not exist
+- `HOSTNAME="host-A"`
+- The operating system returns "host-A.internal.myorg.com" for the hostname

+{{site.nodecontainer}} will use "host-a" for its name and will write the value in `/var/lib/calico/nodename`.
+If {{site.nodecontainer}}
+is then restarted, it will use the cached value of "host-a" read from the file on disk.

 ### IP Autodetection methods